 - 1. Determine the appropriate location in the road near the manhole to install the antenna. - Locate the antenna in the road between 18 and 30 inches (457 and 762 mm) from the manhole in which the monitor is installed.
-Position the antenna as far as possible from the iron frame and buried flange to prevent interference with the signal. - Avoid locations at which cars will remain parked over the antenna for extended periods, as this will interfere with the signal strength. - Select a location that drains well so water will not collect over the antenna, interfering with the signal. - Choose a location that is as flat as possible, with a stable base material. - Select a location where the antenna will experience minimal direct impact from road traffic, where possible. - Make sure the location exists beyond the manhole's iron rim beneath the road surface.
+Position the antenna as far as possible from the iron frame and buried flange to prevent interference with the signal. - Avoid locations at which cars will remain parked over the antenna for extended periods, as this will interfere with the signal strength. - Select a location that drains well so water will not collect over the antenna, interfering with the signal. - Choose a location that is as flat as possible with a stable base material.
+For optimum operations, the 9000-ECHO-4VZ (9000-0080) antenna must be installed as flat as possible and parallel to the ground with the ADS logo facing up. - Select a location where the antenna will experience minimal direct impact from road traffic, where possible. - Make sure the location exists beyond the manhole's iron rim beneath the road surface.
 This will enable access to the manhole corbel when drilling the channel for the antenna cable. - Verify that no buried utility cables exist in the area in which drilling will occur for the antenna installation.
 Consider contacting an Underground Utility Locating Service for assistance. - 2.
 Mark the location for the antenna installation, and then mark the location to drill the corbel hole 2.5 to 3 inches (64 to 76 mm) back from the edge of the antenna hole. - 3.
 Drill a hole from the marked corbel hole location in the road, through the corbel, and into the manhole using the 1⁄2 inch (13 mm) by 36 inch (914 mm) hammer drill bit.
 This will serve as the channel for the antenna cable extending from the antenna to the monitor in the manhole.
-Be careful to avoid any cables in the manhole, and restart the hole slightly to the right or left if mesh is encountered or resistance occurs. - 4.
-Cut a 6 inch (152 mm) long by 1.25 inch (32 mm) wide by 0.75 inch (19 mm) deep hole in the road using the non-rotating demolition hammer (in the hammer only mode) with the chisel/grinder.
+Be careful to avoid any cables in the manhole.
+Restart the hole slightly to the right or left if mesh is encountered or resistance occurs.

+4. Cut a 6 inch (152 mm) long by 1.25 inch (32 mm) wide by 0.75 inch (19 mm) deep hole in the road using the non-rotating demolition hammer (in the hammer only mode) with the chisel/grinder.
 This will serve as the installation location for the antenna.
 The corbel hole should be under the center of this hole.